 Audacity is free cross platform open source software for recording and editing sounds.
 Consider it to record MP3s for your podcasts, for example.

-GarageBand for Mac or GarageBand for IOS devices (iPad, iPhone, iPod Touch)--record your music, and podcasts.
+GarageBand for Mac or GarageBand for IOS devices: record your music, and podcasts.
 Both are free downloads and suitable for use with learners in grades 4-12.
-Note: The education company Udemy has a tutorial: A Beginner's Guide to GarageBand (updated 2020) by Matt Guarino.
+Note: See the GarageBand Tutorial for Beginners, posted at The GarageBand Guide website.

 WavePad audio editing software is "a full-featured professional audio and music editor for Windows and Mac.
 It lets you record and edit music, voice and other audio recordings.
 When editing audio files, you can cut, copy and paste parts of recordings, and then add effects like echo, amplification and noise reduction.
 WavePad works as a wav or mp3 editor, but it also supports a number of other file formats including vox, gsm, wma, real audio, au, aif, flac, ogg, and more" (NCH website description).
 A free version is available for non-commercial use and includes most of the features of the normal version.